Top Acronyms in Data Analytics

 2. Predictive Analytics

-Predictive Analytics uses statistical algorithms and machine learning techniques to identify the likelihood of future outcomes based on historical data.
+Predictive Analytics employs statistical models and machine learning algorithms to forecast future trends and outcomes based on historical data.

 3. Prescriptive Analytics